La valse: Transcriptions

-Ravel's two-piano arrangement was first publicly performed by Ravel and Alfredo Casella.
-Ravel also transcribed La valse for one piano.
-The solo piano transcription is infrequently performed due to its difficulty.
+Ravel himself gave two transcriptions for piano.
+One is for two pianos, which was first publicly performed by Ravel and Alfredo Casella.
+The other is a solo piano version.
+It is infrequently performed due to its difficulty.

 Lucien Garban produced a transcription for piano four hands in 1920.
 He had transcribed Ravel's Le tombeau de Couperin in 1919 in similar fashion.
 Glenn Gould, who rarely played Ravel's music, made his own arrangement of it in 1975.
 In 2008 Andrey Kasparov produced a treatment of La valse for piano four hands with Ravel's original scoring more effectively distributed between the performers.
 Sean Chen recorded his own arrangement on the Steinway & Sons label in 2014.

 In 2005, Don Patterson transcribed La valse for symphonic wind ensemble for the United States Marine Band.
 The arrangement is recorded on the album Symphonic Dances, conducted by Michael J. Colburn.

 In 2020, in honor of the 100th anniversary of La valses première, Belgian composer Tim Mulleman transcribed it for string nonet (4 vn, 2 va, 2 vc, 1 cb) for Philippe Graffin and Friends.
 A filmed performance was made possible by Lars Konings.

 The Linos Piano Trio included a transcription of La valse for piano trio on its 2021 album Stolen Music.

 In 2025, to commemorate the 150th anniversary of Ravel's birth, flutist and composer Nikka Gershman premiered her transcription of La valse, heard on flute for the first time, at Lincoln Center's Paul Hall.